 6 Tips for Managing German Shepherd Shedding

-Even though you can’t stop your German Shepherd from shedding, there are things you can do to help minimize the impact your German Shepherd’s shedding has on your home.
+Even though you can’t stop your Shepherd from shedding, there are things you can do to help minimize the impact your GSD’s shedding has on your home.

 #1 – Keep Your Dog as Healthy as Possible

 While there is little you can do to reduce the amount of fur that sheds during the seasonal blowout, there are some things you can do to reduce how much your German Shepherd sheds the rest of the year.
 One of the things you can do is to keep your dog as healthy as possible.

 A top suggestion is to spend a little extra money feeding your dog a higher-quality diet.
 (Check out our dog food recommendations for large dogs) Why?

 Cheap dog food is the equivalent of junk food for humans.
 It includes poor-quality ingredients and lots of filler that may keep your dog full but don’t have much nutritional value.

 If you aren’t already aware of the health problems that people who eat too much junk food can face, check out the documentary “Super Size Me.”
 Dogs can suffer many of the same health problems, and shedding is one more side effect of eating a low-quality diet.

 Another way to reduce how much your dog sheds is to keep them on a flea and tick preventative, such as Seresto or Frontline Plus.
 Flea infestations can cause intense itching, and the more your GSD scratches themselves, the more loose hair they’ll kick out of their fur and into the air of your home.

 One overlooked cause of itching in dogs is food allergies.
 If your vet has ruled out fleas or skin problems, food allergies may be causing your dog to be itchier than usual.
 Some ingredients that are more likely to cause allergies in dogs include grains, corn, beef, and chicken.